 Characteristics of an unpublished event

-- The URL for the event is inaccessible to everyone except the Event Owner and collaborators of the event.
-The Event Owner and collaborators may access the URL and test their event, but everyone else will be directed to an Unpublished Event page screen.
+- The URL for the event is inaccessible to everyone except the Event Owner and Collaborators of the event when an event is unpublished.
+Any visitor that lands on an unpublished page will be directed to a Coming Soon screen.

 - The ability to send emails via Splash's Email Sender is blocked.
 An Event Owner must publish the event before sending emails.